seankross/postcards/README.md

 To get started customizing one of these templates you should use RStudio.
 Once you open RStudio: select **File**, **New File**, **R Markdown**, then select **From Template** to choose which template you want to start with.
-Select **OK** after you choose a name for the folder that will contain your site.
+Select **OK** after you choose a name for the file (e.g. index.Rmd) and for the folder that will contain your site.
 This folder will contain two files: an R Markdown document with your site's content, and a sample photo that you should replace.